Human error assessment and reduction technique

 Human error assessment and reduction technique (HEART) is a technique used in the field of human reliability assessment (HRA), for the purposes of evaluating the probability of a human error occurring throughout the completion of a specific task.
-From such analyses measures can then be taken to reduce the likelihood of errors occurring within a system and therefore lead to an improvement in the overall levels of safety.
+From such analyses, measures can then be taken to reduce the likelihood of errors occurring within a system and therefore lead to an improvement in the overall levels of safety.
 There exist three primary reasons for conducting an HRA: error identification, error quantification, and error reduction.
 As there exist a number of techniques used for such purposes, they can be split into one of two classifications: first-generation techniques and second generation techniques.
-First generation techniques work on the basis of the simple dichotomy of 'fits/doesn't fit' in the matching of the error situation in context with related error identification and quantification and second generation techniques are more theory based in their assessment and quantification of errors.
+First generation techniques work on the basis of the simple dichotomy of 'fits/doesn't fit' in the matching of the error situation in context with related error identification and quantification, and second generation techniques are more theory based in their assessment and quantification of errors.
 HRA techniques have been used in a range of industries including healthcare, engineering, nuclear, transportation, and business sectors.
 Each technique has varying uses within different disciplines.

-HEART method is based upon the principle that every time a task is performed there is a possibility of failure and that the probability of this is affected by one or more Error Producing Conditions (EPCs) – for instance: distraction, tiredness, cramped conditions etc. – to varying degrees.
+The HEART method is based upon the principle that every time a task is performed there is a possibility of failure, and that the probability of this is affected by one or more Error Producing Conditions (EPCs) – for instance: distraction, tiredness, cramped conditions etc. – to varying degrees.
 Factors which have a significant effect on performance are of greatest interest.
-These conditions can then be applied to a "best-case-scenario" estimate of the failure probability under ideal conditions to then obtain a final error chance.
+These conditions can then be applied to a "best-case-scenario" estimate of the failure probability under ideal conditions, to then obtain a final error chance.
 This figure assists in communication of error chances with the wider risk analysis or safety case.
 By forcing consideration of the EPCs potentially affecting a given procedure, HEART also has the indirect effect of providing a range of suggestions as to how the reliability may therefore be improved (from an ergonomic standpoint) and hence minimising risk.